mediamonks/muban/docs/02-setup-guide.md

 As described in the previous step Muban comes with some boilerplate code that you will most likely want to remove when you start your project.

-To make live a little easier you can run the following command in the root of your project to remove it.
+To make life a little easier you can run the following command in the root of your project to remove it.

 ```